dennis6p/adaptive-cards-py/README.md

 ## Library structure

-**Adaptive cards** can consist of different kind of components.
+**Adaptive cards** can consist of different kinds of components.
 The four main categories beside the actual cards are **Elements**, **Containers**, **Actions** and **Inputs**.
-You can find all available components for each category within the corresponding file.
-The `AdaptiveCard` is defined in `cards.py`.
+You can find all available components for each category within the corresponding module.
+The `AdaptiveCard` is defined in the `cards` module.

 In addition to that, some fields of certain components are of custom types.
-These types are living inside the `card_types.py` file.
+These types are living inside the `card_types` mpdule.
 For instance, if you are about to assign a color to a `TextBlock`, the field `color` will only accept a value of type `Colors`, which is implemented in the aforementioned Python file.

-To perform validation on a fully initialized card, one can make use of the `SchemaValidator` class.
-Similar to the whole library, this class provides a simple interface with only on method.
-The validation currently checks whether all used fields are compliant with the overall card version
+To perform validation on a fully initialized card, one can make use of the `CardValidator` class (`validation` module).
+Similar to the whole library, this class provides a simple interface.
+For creating a validator, a Factory (`CardValidatorFactory`) can be used, in order to account for the desired target framework.
+Validation will check the following points:

+* Are any components used, which are not yet available for the card version?
+* Is the card size within the limitation defined by the target framework?
+* Does the schema correspond to the official card schema?
+* Are there any components in the card body at all?

 ## Usage